 The HR team provide services including recruitment, payroll administration, learning and development and generalist advice.

 We are the ‘data controllers’ for the information which is collated and processed.
 This means we are responsible for deciding how we can use your information.
 If you want more information regarding the services delivered, please go to our website with regards to the services delivered.

-The councils regard lawful and correct treatment of personal information as critical to their successful operations, maintaining confidence between the councils and those with whom they carry out business.
-The councils will ensure that they treat personal information correctly in accordance with the law.
+The council regards lawful and correct treatment of personal information as critical to its successful operations, maintaining confidence between the council and those with whom it carries out business.
+The council will ensure that it treats personal information correctly in accordance with the law.